wp-plugins/simplemap/readme.txt

 == Changelog ==

+= TRUNK =
+* Fixed bug in import process to prevent empty chars in variables
+* Fixed bug in import that was putting the wrong data in the wrong columns (zips are no longer populated with country)

 = 1.2.2 =
 * Modified URL references to admin pages to fix 'Do not have permissions' errors that occurred in WP 3.0
 * Modified the way existing form values are populated in the admin pages